jypipi/DOPE-Plus/train/README.md

 # Deep Object Pose Estimation (DOPE) - Training

-This repo contains a simplified version of the training pipeline for DOPE.
+This repo contains the training pipelines for the original DOPE and ViT-DOPE.
-Scripts for inference, evaluation, and data visualization can be found in this repo's top-level directories `inference` and `evaluate`.

-A user report of training DOPE on a single GPU using NVISII-created synthetic data can [be found here](https://github.com/NVlabs/Deep_Object_Pose/issues/155#issuecomment-791148200).

 ## Installing Dependencies